 Students build on their news and media writing skills and become more proficient at public relations writing for digital and traditional outlets.
 Applications include news conferences and crisis communication.

-Prerequisite: COMM 301 and COMM 302.
+Prerequisite: COMM 201 or COMM 302, and COMM 301..

 Offered: Fall, Spring.